cloudfoundry-tutorials/edx/content/developer-concerns/core-constructs.md

 Typically, Cloud Foundry operators will establish quotas for orgs, and OrgManagers will establish quotas for spaces.
 After all, resource planning is a collaborative effort.

+## Constructs as Code

+Compliance requirements often dictate regular audits of environments.
+The above constructs are easily managed using [Terraform](https://www.terraform.io/) and the [Cloud Foundry Terraform Provider](https://registry.terraform.io/providers/cloudfoundry-community/cloudfoundry/latest), enabling automated auditing and enforcement across all organizations.

 ## Impact

 The constructs in this chapter lay the foundation for a secure, multi-tenant platform that enables users to be self-sufficient.
 Security, compliance, and operations teams work together to define the guard rails in the platform while freeing developers to work unimpeded within those confines.

-Compliance requirements often dictate regular audits of environments.
-The above constructs are easily managed using [Terraform](https://www.terraform.io/) and the [Cloud Foundry Terraform Provider](https://registry.terraform.io/providers/cloudfoundry-community/cloudfoundry/latest), enabling automated auditing and enforcement across all organizations.
+This enables technology organizations to operate efficiently, securely, and with unparalled speed.